 We are pleased to be the place people turn to in Roanoke, and we continue to strive for the highest quality and standards.

 Formerly a public school teacher, her passion began as a mother to fully educate her son.
 She quickly transitioned her passion into a drive to help other families and educators, who had very little knowledge or training.
 In 2002, she opened the Blue Ridge Autism Center and in 2009 merged the center with The Achievement Center, to further develop the role of the organization into serving those with Learning Disabilities.
-Angie has participated in either international trips to provide the under-served with training in special needs education/autism, including Africa, Haiti, Central America and the Middle East.
+Angie has participated in many international trips to provide the under-served with training in special needs education/autism, including Africa, Haiti, Central America, Cyprus, Kazakhstan and the Middle East.

-Currently, Angie enjoys serving on the Virginia Autism Council, the Advisory Board for the Virginia Tech Center for Autism Research, as a board member for Katie's Place Farm and the Disabilities Resource Network, where she is founding board member for GTO - Growth through Opportunity Program with the Roanoke City Police Department.
+Currently, Angie enjoys serving on the Advisory Board for the Virginia Tech Center for Autism Research, as a board member for Katie's Place Community Day Program, as a founding board member for Diamonds in the Ruff, on the Employment First Advisory Group for the State of Virginia, and on the State Rehabilitation Council under Governor Northam.
+Angie previously served on the Disabilities Resource Network, where she is founding board member for GTO - Growth through Opportunity Program with the Roanoke City Police Department.
 She was appointed by Governors McDonnell and McAuliffe to serve on the Virginia Interagency Coordinating Council.
 In her free time, she enjoys traveling, reading and spending time with her children and husband.